Xuxa: Fortune and investments

 In 1992 Xuxa signed a contract with the Spanish television network Telecinco for 15 episodes of the Xuxa Park program, receiving $240,000 per episode.
 Only TV Globo, Telefe and Telecinco Xuxa received more than $3.4 million monthly.
-In May 1992, Xuxa's estate was estimated at US$100 million by People, making it the second-richest artist in Brazil until then, with the same patrimony of Roberto Carlos and behind Silvio Santos.
-In the same year she founded Light Beam Corporation to license her brand exclusively in the United States, selling this year, among other products, 500,000 dolls.
-Xuxa made 12 advertising campaigns a year, earning $200,000 each.
+In May 1992, Xuxa's estate was estimated at US$100 million by People, making her the second-richest artist in Brazil until then, with the same patrimony of Roberto Carlos and behind Silvio Santos.
+In the same year she founded the Light Beam Corporation to license her brand exclusively in the United States, selling this year, among other products, 500,000 dolls of her own likeness.
+Xuxa made 12 advertising campaigns that year, earning $200,000 each.
 Xuxa made a final profit of $27 million in 1992, resulting in her return to the list of "40 celebrities who grew richer in the last year" by Forbes in 1993, this time in 28th place.
-Between 1986 and 1992 Xuxa had sold 18 million discs, which had generated a revenue of over $175 million, of which 20% was destined for Xuxa.
-Xuxa's Xuxa program produced four tours, including Xuxa's Xuxa 89 tour, in which Xuxa's cache was over $300,000, with a production schedule that involved ten trucks, 60 air tickets, two wagons, two 25-ton stages with more than 150 people involved.
+Between 1986 and 1992 Xuxa had sold 18 million CDs, which had generated a revenue of over $175 million, of which 20% she kept.
+Xuxa's Xuxa program produced four tours, including Xuxa's Xuxa 89 tour, in which Xuxa's cache was over $300,000, with a production roster of ten trucks, 60 flights, two wagons, and two 25-ton stages with more than 150 people involved.

 In 1993 she premiered the Xuxa program in the United States, in English.
-The program was broadcast by more than 100 relays in the country, including CBS and Freeform, and was also sold to more than 120 countries.
+The program was broadcast by more than 100 stations in the country, including CBS and Freeform, and was also sold to more than 120 countries.
 Through the program, Xuxa received $7 million and launched products in more than 100 countries.
 So that she could rest between the recordings of the show, Xuxa bought a mansion in Calabasas, Califórnia.
 In September 1999 the residence was bought by the singer and American actress Brandy Norwood, for $1.7 million.
 In the year of 1993 Xuxa handled $220 million only in licenses.
-At the end of this year, a problem in the spine made her slow down.
-In 1994, the death of Ayrton Senna also contributed to Xuxa diminishing her work rate gradually.
-Also that year, she bought a mansion on Star Island in Miami for $15 million.
-The mansion had already belonged to Madonna and is owned by Xuxa until the present time.
-A tourist boat ride, titled Rich and Famous Tour, includes the Xuxa mansion in the script.
-In present values, a mansion in the island has the minimum price of $65 million.
+At the end of this year, a problem in her spine caused her work to slow down.
+In 1994, the death of Ayrton Senna also contributed to Xuxa gradually diminishing her work rate.
+Later that year, she bought a mansion on Star Island in Miami for $15 million.
+The mansion had previously belonged to Madonna and is still owned by Xuxa today.
+A tourist boat ride titled The Rich and Famous Tour, includes the Xuxa mansion in the script.
+In present-day money, a mansion on the island has the minimum price of $65 million.